pgoq/Latam-ICPC-Library/README.md

 make las4s
 ```

-for a full list of available commands
+For a full list of available commands:
 ```bash
 make help
 ```